Who Has Scored the Most Goals in a Premier League Season?

 Kane’s brace in the final game of the season meant that he scored in 26 different Premier League matches across 2022-23, equalling the all-time Premier League seasonal record set by Andy Cole in 1993-94, but setting a new record in a 38-game season in the competition.

 With his Spurs future in doubt, these may be the final goals he ever scores for the club – even maybe the Premier League.
 As it stands, Kane’s 30 goals in 2022-23 takes him within 47 of Alan Shearer’s all-time competition record of 260.
 If he stays in England, there’s every chance that record will be broken within the next two seasons.

 Harry Kane 2017-18 (30 goals)

 Kane, as was the style in those days, did not begin his Premier League goalscoring until August had ended, with braces against Everton and West Ham in September getting him up and running.
-As it stands, here in summer 2022, Kane has not scored a Premier League hat-trick since 2017, when he scored two in four days in December, against Burnley and Southampton respectively.
+As it stands, here in May 2023, Kane has not scored a Premier League hat-trick since 2017, when he scored two in four days in December, against Burnley and Southampton respectively.
 A brace on the final day against Leicester took Kane to 30, and it should also be noted that “home” for him this season was Wembley Stadium, as Spurs waited for their new home to be built.
 Kane followed up this season by winning the Golden Boot at the World Cup in Russia, so overall it was a more than satisfactory campaign.

 Robin van Persie 2011-12 (30 goals)